13q deletion syndrome: Diagnosis

 13q deletion syndrome can only be definitively diagnosed by genetic analysis, which can be done prenatally or after birth.
 Family and medical history is important when diagnosing a child with 13q deletion syndrome.
 Chromosome testing of both parents can provide more information on whether or not the deletion was inherited.
 Increased nuchal translucency in a first-trimester ultrasound may indicate the presence of 13q deletion.
 It is important to follow through with genetic testing because there are many other diseases that have similar clinical manifestations of 13q deletion syndrome.
-Special imaging tests, enzyme assays, electrocardiogram (ECG), echocardiogram, cardiac catheterization and more can be run on a patient who has 13q deletion syndrome in order to diagnose their accompanying defects.

 Treatment

 Although there is no cure for 13q deletion syndrome, symptoms can be managed, usually with the involvement of a neurologist, rehabilitation physician, occupational therapist, physiotherapist, psychotherapist, nutritionist, special education professional, and/or speech therapist.
 No treatment for 13q deletion syndrome will ever be identical due to the variations in the disease which is why the use of personalized teams with members from different medical fields is vital to the patient.
 If the affected child's growth is particularly slow, growth hormone treatment can be used to augment growth.
 Plastic surgeries can repair cleft palates, and surgical repair or monitoring by a pediatric cardiologist can manage cardiac defects.
 Some skeletal, neurological, genitourinary, gastrointestinal, and ophthalmic abnormalities can be definitively treated with surgery.
 Endocrine abnormalities can often be managed medically.
-Even if a child is responding to well to his medical treatment, it is important to utilize special educators, speech and occupational therapists, and physiotherapists to help the child develop skills that will aid in his/her life in and out of the classroom.
+Even if a child is responding to well to their medical treatment, it is important to utilize special educators, speech and occupational therapists, and physiotherapists to help the child develop skills that will aid in their life in and out of the classroom.